HanetakaChou/PatriotEngine/docs/OIT.md

 copy the BackgroundDepth to initialize the depth buffer
 with depth test(NearerOrEqual) and depth write, sort the transparent geometries by \[material, front-to-back\] and draw them, having the NearestLayerColor and the NearestLayerDepth
 add the NearestLayerDepth to the final color $C_{Final}$ by Under Operation
-//Note that the depth peeling doesn't depend on the order of the fragments and we sort the geometries from front to back is merely to improve the performance by the EarlyDepthTest.
+//Note that the depth peeling doesn't depend on the order of the fragments and we sort the geometries from near to far is merely to improve the performance by the EarlyDepthTest.

 >3\.SecondNearestLayerPass //GeometryPass
 copy the BackgroundDepth to initialize the depth buffer
 with depth test(NearerOrEqual) and depth write, sort the transparent geometries by \[material, front-to-back\], bind the NearestLayerDepth to the SampledTextureUnit and draw them with discarding the fragments NearerOrEqual than the NearestLayerDepth explicitly in the fragment shader, having the SecondNearestLayerColor and the SecondNearestLayerDepth
 add the SecondNearestLayerColor to the final color $C_{Final}$ by Under Operation
-//Note that the depth peeling doesn't depend on the order of the fragments and we sort the geometries from front to back is merely to improve the performance by the EarlyDepthTest.
+//Note that the depth peeling doesn't depend on the order of the fragments and we sort the geometries from near to far is merely to improve the performance by the EarlyDepthTest.

 >4\.ThirdNearestLayerPass //GeometryPass
 copy the BackgroundDepth to initialize the depth buffer
 with depth test(NearerOrEqual) and depth write, sort the transparent geometries by \[material, front-to-back\], bind the SecondNearestLayerDepth to the SampledTextureUnit and ...
-//Note that the depth peeling doesn't depend on the order of the fragments and we sort the geometries from front to back is merely to improve the performance by the EarlyDepthTest.
+//Note that the depth peeling doesn't depend on the order of the fragments and we sort the geometries from near to far is merely to improve the performance by the EarlyDepthTest.

 >The subsequent operations are similar to the above, omitted... //we can peel N layers by N geometry passes.
 The application can choose the proper N according to the requirements.